 New developments should be designed to minimise intrusive noise for new and existing residents, both inside their homes as well as within the domestic curtilage of their dwelling (which includes private gardens or yards).
-Developments must adhere to the acoustic standards defined by the World Health Organisation2 and planning consent will only be granted where such standards are shown to have been incorporated into the design.
+New developments should demonstrate the ways in which they have responded to the most up-to-date technical guidance on noise pollution relevant to the proposed development.